-Since I grew up in Hawaii and now live on the mainland, people often ask me this question when planning a trip there.
+Since I grew up in Hawaii and now live on the mainland, people often ask me questions when planning a trip there.
 Which island should they visit?
 What should they do?
-Hopefully, the individual reviews will answer many questions and help people decide for themselves.
-There’s also a slideshow on the bottom of each review that should give you an idea of what each island looks like .
-Since population can give you an idea of the density of an area, I’ve included population numbers from the 2010 census.
+Hopefully, the individual reviews (click the link for each island’s name) will answer many questions and help people decide for themselves.
+My ebooks are full of photos to give people an idea of what each island looks like.
+Since population says a lot about an area, I’ve included population numbers from the 2010 census.

 The Big Island (population 185,079)